fhgomes/fhgomes/entrevistas/technical-interview-template.md

 - What was the most exciting code or achievement in your career?
 - What was most challenging in your career?
 - Say something that made you ashamed or less proud?
-- Say something that you would like to do but you couldn't for any reason?
+- Say something that you would like to do, but you couldn't for any reason?
   - Some limitations, restriction, tecnology, enviroment
 - What are you looking for recently in terms of new knowledge?
 Books?
 Courses?
 - In your opinion, how could you build the ideal/perfect project?
   - You are the owner, you have time and money
   - architecture, technologies, databases, approaches

 ## Version and contribution